raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 ### collating our locations

 Consider the metaphor of the assembly line.
 Log lines enter at the beginning, and are converted into arrays by `datumizeStream`.
 Instead of bundling everything up into a box, we want to process the lines, but we need to collate the items so we can process them in order for each user.

 One way to do this while processing one line at a time is to create a series of parallel streams, one per user.
 We direct each line into the appropriate stream and do some processing on it.
-We then merge the ouputs back into a single stream for more processing.
+We then merge the outputs back into a single stream for more processing.

 If we stop and think about it, this is what we actually wanted to do when we created a map to begin with.
 We just need to code that intention directly.
-So here is a `divideStreamBy` function that takes a stream and divides it (metaphorically) into multiple streams according to a function that takes each value and returns a string key.
+So we will write a function that takes a stream and divides it (metaphorically) into multiple streams according to a function that takes each value and returns a string key.

 The key function is simplicity itself: